VoiceScientist/nmj-image-analysis/README.md

 ```

 Use endplate-only analysis when you have:
-- Images with only pre-synaptic endplate staining
+- Images with only endplate staining
 - Need only area and dispersion measurements
 - Faster processing (skips terminal and overlap calculations)